Basics:

 PenguinFreelancers pays its editors between $31 and $36 per hour.
 Reedsy lets editors set their own rates, but suggests that you set them somewhere between $21 and $45 per hour.
 You can also set your own proofreading and/or editing rates on Fiverr.
 With both Reedsy and Fiverr, you also have control over the type of documents you read.

-All of these sites are better options.
+Any of these sites are much better options.

 What their users say (from Glassdoor)